cosmos/ethermint-archive/docs/architecture.rst

 The RPC package sets up all the required RPC endpoints to provide web3 compatability and overrides the ones that don't make sense.
 It is a wrapper around the go-ethereum RPC package.

+IBC Strategy
+""""""""""""
+Ethermint decides where to route a transaction.
+If it is an ethereum transaction it routes it to the ethereum object.
+If it is an IBC transaction it routes it to the IBCStrategy.
+IBCStrategy understands how to deal with such a transaction.
+It can invoke transaction either directly on ethereum or over an in-proc rpc over web3.
+It can also query the ethereum state over web3.
+It is probably favourable to stick to a connection over web3 or through an ethereum interface.
+IBC should not depend on the internals of ethereum.
+It is passed in by the user.

+Reward Strategy
+"""""""""""""""
+The reward strategy defines how to deal distribute rewards.
+If none is specified a default strategy will be used.
+It holds the address that should receive the rewards (``coinbase``) and decides how much and when that address should be rewarded.
+It is passed in by the user of the library.